 Smoothies are a simple, affordable and realistic way to obtain the nutrients your body needs to function optimally, making weight loss and maintenance effortless.
 They have played a large role in my health journey which is why they made it to my top 4.
 Learn more about my perfect health smoothies here.

 I suggest replacing your weakest meal with an easy nutrient-rich smoothie.
 For most people, breakfast tends to be the weak link given the rush to get to work and/or get the kiddies ready for school.

 Most convenient breakfast foods (ie. high-sugar cereals, yogurts, muffins, granola bars, bagels, etc.) don’t put your body into an optimal state to conquer the day.
 These nutrient-void “foods” often leave you searching for the next convenient, high-sugar food in order to keep your sugar burning body from collapsing on the office floor.

 Replacing one nutrient-void meal with a nutrient-dense smoothie that contains quality protein, healthy fats, and smart carbohydrates (in the right ratios) can make a world of a difference.
 It truly is a simple step towards weight loss and better health.

-Sign-up for my FREE 14-day smoothie challenge where I teach you everything you need to know about making easy, nutrient-rich smoothies that are designed to help you lose weight and feel great.
+JOIN my FREE 14-day smoothie challenge where I teach you everything you need to know about making easy, nutrient-rich smoothies that are designed to help you lose weight and feel great.
 Did I mention that you’ll get over 16 dessert-inspired smoothie recipes too?
-That’s right, you can eat healthy dessert for breakfast … everyday!!!
+That’s right, you can eat healthy dessert for breakfast … everyday!